 While porteños (Buenos Aires locals), aren’t typically known for being big drinkers, that hasn’t stopped a recent uptick in the city’s crafted cocktail craze.
+Travel in Buenos Aires to discover the best bars in town: from exclusive ritzy bars to massive, popular ones.
 There are praise-worthy watering holes opening their doors every week, ranging from rooftop lounges to swanky speakeasies, and everything in between.

 Location: Paraná 1048, Buenos Aires

 One of the more elegant bars in Buenos Aires, this seductive spot takes up three floors of a renovated old mansion.
 There’s a sprawling garden in the back which is overlooked by a solid balcony that holds the best seats in the house.
 Nearby marble steps are also an appealing place to lounge with a frozen mojito or basil daiquiri, but don’t stop there – there are plenty of innovative cocktails on the menu to test for yourself.

 Known as a hidden speakeasy, 878 (known as ocho siete ocho to locals), is a wonderland hidden behind an unnumbered door in Villa Crespo.
 There are over 80 kinds to try, but all of cocktails are tasty.
 If you’re hungry, delicious tapas are available, and there’s even a vermouth happy hour from 7pm to 9pm Monday to Friday.

 Location: Gorriti 4389, Buenos Aires

 Nola is a can’t-miss pub that specializes in Cajun food, and as the name suggests, it’s inspired by New Orleans, Louisiana.
 The lively bar/restaurant is like an authentic slice of NOLA smack-dab in the middle of Buenos Aires.
 Locals and visitors love it alike, and their craft beers are always cold and crisp.
 Definitely worth checking out.